 - Essential for plant and fish life

-- Contribute to the vitality of the fishing industry
+- Contributing to the vitality of the fishing industry

-- Act as a filter for the oceans
+- Acting as a filter for the oceans

-- Maybe the only animal on the planet capable of consuming plastic.
+- The only animal on the planet known to be capable of consuming plastic.

 What are the causes of the disappearance of coral reefs?

 - The increase in the sea’s temperature

 - Chemical sunscreens

 - Unmanaged and high-density tourism threatens all coral reefs.

 Our action at the Fairmont:

 Fairmont Mayakoba, in partnership with Oceanus AC, offers guests the opportunity to help save the planet by restoring the Mesoamerican Reef, the second largest in the world.